Critical (TV series): Reception

+Ratings

+The show was cancelled on 15 July 2015 after the series pulled in an average of 192,000 viewers.

+Critical

-Reviews were predominantly positive, noting the ground-breaking style and structure of the series; however some critics expressed a preference for a more traditional approach to medical drama.
+Reviews were predominantly positive, noting the ground-breaking style and structure of the series; however, some critics expressed a preference for a more traditional approach to medical drama.

 International broadcasters

 In Australia, the series premiered on BBC First on 28 July 2015.